jjlehner/ES-synth-starter/doc/report.md

 wave = wave.astype(np.int32)
 np.savetxt("sine_wave", wave[None,:], delimiter=',', fmt='%i', newline="")
 ```
 Note that since $\sin(x) = -\sin(x+\pi)$, the memory requirement can be halved at the cost of a larger computational load.
 In fact, since computational resources in the ISR were scarce, we decided to store a full period in memory to save on some computations.
+Moreover, note that we can provide a better sine approximation by increasing $K$, but it was found experimentally that values above $250$ provided little improvement - the speaker was not good enough to determine that one waveform was better than another.

 Moreover, the time variable can be acquired through the _micros()_ function, which is built-in to the Arduino.
 The documentation for this function reveals that it overflows after around 70 minutes, however it is unlikely that a human would depress a single key continuously for more than a few seconds at a time, allowing us to discard this limitation.